 All referrals must come directly from a health professional.
 If you think you would like to come and see us, please visit your GP who can make a referral for you.
 Please note your GP must be in Leeds to access our service.

-Your journey with Leeds community Pain Service starts with a telephone appointment.
+Your journey with Leeds Community Pain Service starts with a telephone appointment.
 This will introduce you to the service and start the assessment process.

 After an initial telephone contact, you will be offered our Living a better life with pain group (either face to face or online)